robinhowlett/slate/source/index.html.md

 ### Snap interface

-The `com.snaplogic.api.Snap` interface that should be implemented by the snap developers to convert their business logic into entity that can be used inside SnapLogic Pipelines.
+The `com.snaplogic.api.Snap` interface that should be implemented by the Snap developers to convert their business logic into entity that can be used inside SnapLogic Pipelines.

 **`defineProperties`**